learn-co-curriculum/rails-blog-associations-validations/README.md

 ## Migrations, Associations, and Routes

 1. Change migration for Post to include content (make content text to account of character length).
-2. Create migration, model, controller, and views for User and Tag (when generating models, run `rails g model [model_name] --skip spec/models/[model_name]_spec.rb`, because we already have model unit tests to test our validations).
+2. Create migration, model, controller, and views for User and Tag (via rails generate).
+Check out the documentation on [generators](http://api.rubyonrails.org/classes/Rails/Generators.html); you should be skipping adding tests.
-3. A User has a name, and a Tag has a name.
-4. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
-Remember, join tables only have foreign keys for the tables its joining.
+3. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
-5. Build out model associations.
+4. Build out model associations and migrations.
-6. Be sure to make the appropriate routes.
+5. Be sure to make the appropriate routes.
 For now, they can be written as `resources`.
-7. `create` the database, `migrate` the schema, and `seed` it.
+6. `create` the database, `migrate` the schema, and `seed` it.
+7. Make the model association tests pass.

 ## Validations